erl7902/interstitials/README.md

  interstitials.py [sitelist] [opt]
  ```
  Takes in the list of sites - see list.txt for example
- Add a third argument (can be anything) to skip the selenium crawl
+ Add a second argument (can be anything) to skip the selenium crawl
  Goes through, runs selenium-test, then feeds results into hough-transform

 selenium-test.py